fermyon/developer/content/cloud/pricing-and-billing.md

 - [Next Steps](#next-steps)

 ## Fermyon Cloud Pricing
-Fermyon Cloud supports a subscription plans to help you increase the limits of your Fermyon Cloud usage.
-This page covers general information about subscription plans as well as helpful billing information.
+Fermyon Cloud offers subscription plans to help you increase the limits of your Fermyon Cloud usage.
+This page covers general information about subscription plans and answers frequently asked questions around [payment](#payment), [refunds](#refund), [support](#support), and [quota](#quota).

-As described on the [Fermyon Pricing page](fermyon.com/pricing), there are 3 different plans crafted to fit your workloads' requirements: Starter, Growth, and Enterprise.
+As described in detail on the [Fermyon Pricing page](fermyon.com/pricing), there are 3 different plans crafted to fit your workloads' requirements: Starter, Growth, and Enterprise.

+The Starter Plan provides a broad range of Fermyon Cloud services for you to try out, free of charger, forever.
+If you find that you're hitting the upper limits of the Starer Plan, we recommend promoting your account to the Growth Plan, where you can enjoy the same services with a higher quota limit.
+Lastly, if the serives offered don't quite meet your needs in the Growth Plan, [reach out](mailto:sales@fermyon.com) to the Fermyon team and we'll work to create a customized Enterprise Plan that will best meet your requirements.

->> Note that Growth and Enterprise Plans are billed on a monthly reoccuring basis.
+> Please note that Growth and Enterprise Plans are billed on a monthly reoccuring basis.
 Start Plan is a free subscription, without an expiration date.

 ## General Information